kantarcise/notebook/Books/readme.md

 Where to draw a boundary around the system, depends on the purpose of the discussion

-Everything we think we know about the world is a model or models, full for short of representing the real Ford fully
+Everything we think we know about the world is a model.

-...

-wip
+Models, fall short of representing the real world fully.

 -----------------------------------------------------------------------------------------------------------------